-Christina El Moussa ‘In A Good Place’ With Ex Tarek, Flip Or Flop Host Says
+Christina El Moussa ‘In A Good Place’ With Ex Tarek, ‘Flip Or Flop’ Host Says

 “We’re actually getting along really, really well right now… letting go of past resentment, living in the future and remembering that kids are the priority.”

-These days, Gary Anderson is out of the picture – rumor has it the pool contractor learned of his split from Christina by reading about it in a tabloid magazine – and Christina doesn’t appear likely to start dating again any time soon.
+These days, Gary Anderson is out of the picture — rumor has it the pool contractor learned of his split from Christina by reading about it in a tabloid magazine — and Christina doesn’t appear likely to start dating again anytime soon.

 “Honestly a relationship is the farthest thing from my mind right now.
 It’s not even on my radar.”

-Meanwhile, production continues on Flip Or Flop, and as the old saying goes: The show must go on.
-The two continue to work in front of the cameras together, as a team, despite the fact that they’ll soon no longer be doing so as a married couple.
+Meanwhile, production of Flip Or Flop continues, and as the old saying goes: The show must go on.
+The two continue to work in front of the cameras together as a team despite the fact that they’ll soon no longer be doing so as a married couple.

 “Filming is amazing.
 We’ve had the same crew for a couple years on Flip or Flop, and we’re all best friends.
 We all have the best time together filming.”

-In fact, Christina and Tarek’s divorce does not seem to have in any way damaged the Flip or Flop brand: HGTV is doubling down on the franchise, hiring new hosts in new cities to carry on the tradition of buying distressed properties and flipping them for profit.
+In fact, Christina and Tarek’s divorce does not seem to have in any way damaged the Flip or Flop brand.
+In fact, HGTV is doubling down on the franchise, hiring new hosts in new cities to carry on the tradition of buying distressed properties and flipping them for profit.
 Christina says it had been in the works for some time.

 “We were approached about a year ago that they were going to explore doing Flip or Flop in some other states, and we gave it our blessing.
 Honestly, it’s just cool that the show did so well that now they’re franchising it out.
 We couldn’t be happier for HGTV.”

-New episodes of Flip Or Flop, starring Christina and Tarek El Moussa, air Tuesdays at 9:00 p.m.
+New episodes of Flip or Flop, starring Christina and Tarek El Moussa, air Tuesdays at 9 p.m.
 Eastern Time on HGTV.

-[Featured Image by AP/RW/MediaPunch/IPX]
+[Featured Image by AP/RW/MediaPunch/IPX/AP Images]